 Dance Dimension Institute (DDI) is a wellness and cultural arts organization with a mission to present, produce, and promote dance as a multi-dimensional art form that can enable community building, learning, and healthy living.
-Through DDI performances and programming, we inspire holistic and creative connections to and multi-dimensional experiences with dance.
+Through DDI performances and programming, we holistically inspire all bodies to be, feel, and do better.

 With regard to cultural, technical, educational, spiritual, aesthetic, reflective, and healing aspects of dance, a major question that moves our services is: How can we dance the change we wish to see in ourselves and the world?
-Dance as dimensional is our philosophical foundation for encouraging innovative forms of support, leadership, collaboration, and civic engagement.
+Dance as multifaceted is our philosophical basis for encouraging innovative and embodied forms of motivation, support, reflection, collaboration, and engagement.

 Bridge performances connect college students, artists, and community members through dance